HealthML/Math4ML/chapter_spaces/linear_maps.md

     - Scaling any point by a scalar (stretching or shrinking) also keeps the result in the subspace.

 - **Subspace property:**
-  The set of all linear combinations of the first \( k \) principal components forms a subspace of the original feature space.
+  The set of all linear combinations of the first $k$ principal components forms a subspace of the original feature space.
 This subspace naturally includes the zero vector, and any addition or scalar multiplication within this reduced-dimensional space remains within it.

 Thus, PCA essentially identifies a smaller, simpler subspace within the larger, complicated original feature space, providing a practical and computationally useful example of subspaces in machine learning.